harshit158/obsidian-notes/MOOCs/2-4 Machine Learning Data Lifecycle in Production/Week 2.md

 	- Anova F-Test
 	- Chi squared Test

+	==Note==:
+	- Can use sklearn's **SelectKBest** with appropriate scoring function (as shown below).
+Should be careful considering the type of features
-	==Note==: When using these, its important to note the types of features and target variable:
+	- When using these, its important to note the types of features and target variable:

 |Method | Feature type | Target type|
 | :-- | :-- | :-- |